Master Earth Systems to Solve Environmental Problems

-With a degree in earth and environmental geosciences, you can tackle society’s most important environmental problems – climate change, energy resources, pollution and hazards – through a detailed and integrated study of major components of the Earth system: atmosphere, hydrosphere and the solid Earth.
+With When you pursue a Bachelor of Science in Earth and Environmental Geosciences through the Department of Earth, Environment and Sustainability at the University of Dayton, you gain the foundational earth science training needed to address complex environmental challenges.
+You'll be prepared to tackle society's most important environmental problems — climate change, energy resources, pollution and hazards — through a detailed and integrated study of major components of the Earth system: atmosphere, hydrosphere and the solid Earth.

 Majors gain hands-on experience in Geoscience Field Camp, which takes place in New Zealand and Colorado.
 All upper-level courses have extensive field components taking place in the U.S. and faculty share the opportunity with students to conduct field-based research around the world in places like Nepal, China, Ethiopia, Europe and South America.